(Click

 to help the evolutionary process control eye design?

-Natural design in vision systems is much like the machines and processes
+Natural design in vision systems is much like the machines and

 in cells that are irreducibly complex.
-Intelligence is inferred from the
+Intelligence is inferred from

 earth's structure, the periodic table, and molecular design.
-DNA reproduction
+DNA

 makes it difficult to believe evolutionary theories beyond what happens